 "History helped me develop a lot of skills which are needed and highly desirable for academic study, in a fun, exciting environment."

-Interested in finding out more about history at Woodbridge?
+Interested in finding out more about History at Woodbridge?

-Contact: nsmith@woodbridgeschool.org.uk Admissions@woodbridgeschool.org.uk 01394 615041 | www.woodbridgeschool.org.uk
+Email: nsmith@woodbridgeschool.org.uk admissions@woodbridgeschool.org.uk